Athletics at the 1960 Summer Olympics – Men's pole vault: Background

 This was the 14th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1956 Games were bronze medalist Georgios Roubanis of Greece, seventh-place finisher Eeles Landström of Finland, eighth-place finisher Manfred Preußger of the United Team of Germany, and fourteenth-place finisher Matti Sutinen of Finland.
 Ninth-place finisher Vladimir Bulatov of the Soviet Union was entered and expected to contend (he was ranked 5th in the world in 1959), but broke his ankle in warm-ups.
 Don Bragg of the United States was the favorite after breaking the world record at the U.S. trials.

 Bulgaria, Iraq, Nigeria, and Turkey each made their first appearance in the event; Germany competed as the "United Team of Germany" for the first time.
 The United States made its 14th appearance, the only nation to have competed at every Olympic men's pole vault to that point.

 Competition format

 The competition used the two-round format introduced in 1912, with results cleared between rounds.
 Vaulters received three attempts at each height.
 Ties were broken by the countback rule.
 At the time, total attempts was used after total misses.

 In the qualifying round, the bar was set at 3.80 metres, 4.00 metres, 4.20 metres, 4.30 metres, and 4.40 metres.
 All vaulters clearing 4.40 metres advanced to the final.
 If fewer than 12 cleared that height, the top 12 (including ties) advanced.

 In the final, the bar was set at 4.00 metres, 4.20 metres, 4.30 metres, 4.50 metres, 4.55 metres, 4.60 metres, and 4.70 metres; the winner could attempt further height to break a record.
-The winner, Bragg, did attempt to improve his own world record at 4.82m, but failed in his three attempts.